bradgough/labs/HYCU/hycu_lab.rst

 1. Start by adding a new virtual machine in Prism by clicking “Create VM”.

 2. Configure VM name and compute details.
-(Picture 1)

   - 2x vCPUs
   - 2x CORES
   - 4x GB Memory
-  - Attach HYCU disk image to the new VM (Picture 2 & 3)
+  - Attach HYCU disk image to the new VM
   - Type = DISK
   - Operation = Clone from Image service
   - BUS Type = SCSI